Learning to Generate Rigid Body Interactions with Video Diffusion Models: KineMask

-\paragraph{Video diffusion Models.} VDMs generate data by reversing the noising process.
+VDMs generate data by reversing the noising process.
 In training, a clean video $\mathbf{x}_{0} \in \mathbb{R}^{F \times H \times W \times C}$ is perturbed into a noisy version $\mathbf{x}_{t}$ by adding Gaussian noise at a randomly sampled timestep $t$, and the model is optimized to approximate the corresponding reverse transition.
 At inference, the process is inverted: starting from pure Gaussian noise $\mathbf{x}_{T}$, the model denoises through intermediate states $\{\mathbf{x}_{t}\}_{t=1}^{T}$ until it recovers a clean output video $\mathbf{x}_{0}$ after $T$ steps.
 To be grounded to real scenes, we use image-to-video (I2V) models, where the video synthesis is conditioned on a reference image $\mathbf{y}$.
 Formally, we denote by $p_{\theta}$ the VDM with parameters $\theta$.
-Conditioned on a high-level text description of the desired output $c$ and a reference image $\mathbf{y}$, the denoising step is:\looseness=-1

-where $\mathbf{x}_{t-1}$ is a tensor defined over the frame dimensions.
-The training loss minimizes the KL divergence between the true reverse conditional $p$ and the model distribution:

-In practice, this objective is implemented by a noise prediction task in which the network learns to estimate the Gaussian noise added to $\mathbf{x}_{0}$.
+Conditioned on a high-level textual description $c$ and a reference image $\mathbf{y}$, the denoising step is: where $\mathbf{x}_{t-1}$ is a tensor defined over the frame dimensions.
+The training loss minimizes the KL divergence between the true reverse conditional $p$ and the model distribution: In practice, this objective is implemented by a noise prediction task in which the network learns to estimate the Gaussian noise added to $\mathbf{x}_{0}$.